cisco-open/camblet-driver/README.md

 ### Coding

-We are using VSCode for development and the project ships with a `c_cpp_properties.json` file which contains the required include paths for the kernel headers.
+We are using VSCode for development and the project ships with a `c_cpp_properties.json` file which contains the required paths for the kernel headers.
 The file is ARM specific from include path point-of-view so if you happen to run on x86_64 please replace the paths accordingly (arm64 -> x86, aarch64 -> x86_64).

 We are respecting your `c_cpp_properties.json` file by not overriding it.
 Please copy the required parts to your file, if it is already present.